itsjennaz/cs386-group1/deliverables/D2-Requirements.md

 ### 1.1 Problem Statement

-The problem of waiting for products that are frequently out of stock affects customers; the impact of which is struggling to purchase desired products.
+The problem of waiting for products that are frequently out of stock affects consumers; the impact of which is struggling to purchase desired products.

 ### 1.2 Product Position Statement

-For customers who check for items that are frequently out of stock, AlertX is an alert system that notifies a shopper as soon as their desired product comes back into stock; unlike the product's website, our product offers a customizeable notification system to ensure you know exactly when an item is back in store.
+For consumers who check for items that are frequently out of stock, AlertX is an alert system that notifies a shopper as soon as their desired product comes back into stock; unlike the product's website, our product offers a customizeable notification system to ensure you know exactly when an item is back in store.

 ### 1.3 Value Proposition and Customer Segment

-Value proposition: AlertX is a notification system app that allows customers to avoid the wait, track it once and get a personal notification when that item is back in store.
+Value proposition: AlertX is a notification system app that allows shoppers to avoid the wait, track it once and get a personal notification when that item is back in store.

-Consumer segment: Customers who frequently check for an out-of-stock item.
+Consumer segment: Shoppers who frequently check for an out-of-stock item.

 ## 2. Stakeholders